formanojhr/highthroughputserver/README.md

 All source code should be located in the `src/main/java` folder.
 If you wish to write any tests (not a requirement) they should be located in the `src/test/java` folder.

-A starter `Main.java` file has been provided in the `com/newrelic/codingchallenge` package under `src/main/java`.

 ### Dependencies